 (Pictured from top left, going clockwise) Hon.
-Marjorie McKenzie Lawson, Charlotte E. Ray, Esq., Hon.
+Marjorie McKenzie Lawson, a possible sketch of Charlotte E. Ray, Esq., Hon.
 Julia Cooper Mack, Hon.
 Anna Blackburne-Rigsby, Hon.
 Anita Josey-Herring, Pauline Schneider, Esq., Hon.
 Judith Ann Wilson Rogers, and Hon.
-Norma Holloway Johnson
+Norma Holloway Johnson)

 By Stephon Woods

 On Friday, February 25, 2022, President Joseph R. Biden fulfilled a promise to nominate the first Black woman as a justice to the U.S. Supreme Court if given the opportunity.
 Judge Ketanji Brown Jackson’s historic nomination is momentous, not just because history’s being made, but also in recognition of the barriers Black women must overcome in entering and succeeding in the legal profession and, more specifically, on the bench.

 The statistics are staggering, especially in the judiciary.
 According to the 2021 National Association for Law Placement’s (“NALP”) Report on Diversity in U.S. Law Firms, Black women account for 3.17% of associates at U.S. law firms, which represents a modest increase of 0.13% from the previous year (2020 NALP Report on Diversity).
 These statistics certainly do not improve when we look at the makeup of top positions in the legal profession, such as law firm partners.
 According to the same report, in 2021, Black women accounted for less than 1% of all partners in U.S. law firms.
 Given these statistics, it comes as no surprise that the federal judiciary is equally lacking in representation of Black women judges, with less than 2% of judges who have served as federal judges being Black women, according to a biographical database by the Federal Judicial Center.